zathras/jrpn/README.md

 ![](dartdoc/toplevel.svg)

-The state model of the 16C is pretty complicated -- they really made the most out of a small package!
+The input state models of the 16C and especially the 15C are pretty complicated -- they really made the most out of a small package!
 This complexity is managed though extensive use of the GoF state pattern, especially in `controller` and `controller.states`.
 The controller uses the